Spirituality and Spiritual Fitness

 - The Army’s new CSF2 programs including spirituality have undergone significant changes (Sep 2012 – June 2013).
 Those changes are under review by MAAF.

 - View the original Army Spiritual Fitness Manual from 1980.
 It includes good advice that was apparently ignored in later iterations: “Given the diverse sources of values and spiritual beliefs, a formal, objective evaluation of Spiritual Fitness is not possible.”
+In 2012 and 2013, the program changed to CSF2.
+The program has expanded most of the non-spiritual programs while the spiritual programs are largely unchanged.
+Reviews of 2014 changes are ongoing.

 - Army Comprehensive Soldier Fitness is gone into in detail below.
 Also see Army Stand-to composite article